stathissideris/spec-provider/README.md

-This is a library that will produce a best-guess [Clojure spec](https://clojure.org/guides/spec) based on multiple examples of in memory data.
+This is a library that will produce a best-guess [Clojure spec](https://clojure.org/guides/spec) based on multiple examples of in-memory data.
 The inferred spec is *not* meant to be used as is and without human supervision, it is rather a starting point that can (and should) be refined.